-It is interesting to note that for $R=3.1-4.9\ R{g0}$ the sphere radius is comparable to the lamellar spacing, d.
+It is interesting to note that for R = 3.1 - 4.9 the sphere radius is comparable to the lamellar spacing, d.
 Elastic liquid crystal theories have a short-length-scale cutoff, below which elastic theory does not apply.
 This cutoff often corresponds to the liquid crystal defect core radius, which, for a smectic-A liquid crystal, is of order the layer repeat spacing.
 Therefore, our spherical BCP lamellar system lies outside the applicable range of classic liquid crystal theory for small sphere radii.

-For the interval $R = 10 - 11.8 R{g0}$ , the sphere radius is still relatively small, but likely inside the applicable range of elastic liquid crystal theory.
-Therefore, according to the above argument, we expect the dilation-compression mode to play an important role in determining the lowest-energy state.
+For the interval R = 10 - 11.8, the sphere radius is still relatively small, but likely inside the applicable range of elastic liquid crystal theory.
+Therefore, according to the above argument, we expect the dilation-compression mode to play an important role in determining the lowestenergy state.
 With this in mind, the observed alternation between hedgehog and spiral defects in Fig. 8 is not surprising.

-For even larger sphere radii, perhaps of order $R = 100 R{g0}$ , we expect dilation-compression effects to have less of a direct effect and the alternation between ground states to be less pronounced (and perhaps non-existent).
+For even larger sphere radii, perhaps of order R = 100, we expect dilation-compression effects to have less of a direct effect and the alternation between ground states to be less pronounced (and perhaps non-existent).

-2. Quasi-Baseball/Spiral Defect Configurations as a Helfrich-Hurault Transition to dilation or compression, as they represent the same degree of freedom) when the sphere circumference is an integer multiple of the lamellar spacing, while dilation can be large for intermediate values of sphere circumference (i.e., not corresponding to an integer number of lamellar spacings).
+2. Quasi-Baseball/Spiral Defect Configurations as a Helfrich-Hurault Transition

+In order to understand the mechanism driving the hedgehog-quasi-baseball/spiral transitions for large sphere radii, we can examine Eq.
+(46) and an approximate analytic result.
+Comparing the two defect structures, we can see that the hedgehog morphology exhibits minimal dilation (here we use the term "dilation" to refer to dilation or compression, as they represent the same degree of freedom) when the sphere circumference is an integer multiple of the lamellar spacing, while dilation can be large for intermediate values of sphere circumference (i.e., not corresponding to an integer number of lamellar spacings).
 To compensate for the high dilation at intermediate values of sphere radius, the quasi-baseball/spiral arrangement produces areas of curvature (bend) that, in turn, relieve dilation, and thus lower the overall free energy.